kajakIYD/Portfolio/README.md

   * Development of highly efficient and stable algorithms for image processing.
   * A little bit of unit testing and documentation writing - mainly for algorithms I have developed. <br />

-Example algorithms I have already developed are: ImageProjection::Median, JoinImages, SplitSegment.
+Example algorithms I have already developed are: ImageProjection::Median, JoinImages, SplitSegment, ReplaceInArray<Generic>.
 <br />
 *Skills: C++, GTest*
 <br />